Space environment: Radiation

 For long-duration missions, the high doses of radiation can damage electronic components and solar cells.
-A major concern is also radiation-induced "single-event effects" such as single event upset.
+A major concern is also radiation-induced "single-event effects" such as single-event upset.
 Crewed missions usually avoid the radiation belts and the International Space Station is at an altitude well below the most severe regions of the radiation belts.
 During solar energetic events (solar flares and coronal mass ejections) particles can be accelerated to very high energies and can reach the Earth in times as short as 30 minutes (but usually take some hours).
 These particles are mainly protons and heavier ions that can cause radiation damage, disruption to logic circuits, and even hazards to astronauts.
 Crewed missions to return to the Moon or to travel to Mars will have to deal with the major problems presented by solar particle events to radiation safety, in addition to the important contribution to doses from the low-level background cosmic rays.
-In near-Earth orbits, the Earth's geomagnetic field screens spacecraft from a large part of these hazards - a process called geomagnetic shielding.
+In near-Earth orbits, the Earth's magnetic field screens spacecraft from a large part of these hazards - a process called geomagnetic shielding.

+Debris

 Space debris and meteoroids can impact spacecraft at high speeds, causing mechanical or electrical damage.
 The average speed of space debris is 10 km/s while the average speed of meteoroids is much greater.
 For example, the meteoroids associated with the Perseid meteor shower travel at an average speed of 58 km/s.
 Mechanical damage from debris impacts have been studied through space missions including LDEF, which had over 20,000 documented impacts through its 5.7-year mission.
 Electrical anomalies associated with impact events include ESA's Olympus spacecraft, which lost attitude control during the 1993 Perseid meteor shower.
 A similar event occurred with the Landsat 5 spacecraft during the 2009 Perseid meteor shower.

+Electrostatic charging

 Spacecraft electrostatic charging is caused by the hot plasma environment around the Earth.
 The plasma encountered in the region of the geostationary orbit becomes heated during geomagnetic substorms caused by disturbances in the solar wind.
 "Hot" electrons (with energies in the kilo-electron volt range) collect on surfaces of spacecraft and can establish electrostatic potentials of the order of kilovolts.
 As a result, discharges can occur and are known to be the source of many spacecraft anomalies.